Flight instructor: India

-EASA (Europe)
+Europe

-In Europe under the EASA regulatory system there are several different types of ratings for flight instruction.
+In Europe under the European Union Aviation Safety Agency (EASA) regulatory system there are several different types of ratings for flight instruction.
 These instructor rating can be issued for different categories of aircraft: Airplane, Helicopter, Balloon or Sailplane, e.g. a helicopter flight instructor holds a FI(H).

 This section only covers the aeroplane instructor ratings.

 Flight Instructor (FI) teaches basic flight instruction towards a license (PPL or LAPL), and may instruct in 'difference training' for different types of add-on endorsements, e.g. tail wheel or retractable gear.

 A FI may also hold the privileges from any other instructor rating such as IRI or CRI, as well as other instructor privileges such as CPL, Night or Aerobatics.

 Instrument Rating Instructor (IRI) teaches instrument flying towards an instrument rating under a modular program.

 Class Rating Instructor (CRI) instructs on a certain class of aircraft towards a class rating for those who already hold a license.
 Class ratings may include Single Engine Piston Land (SEPL), Multi Engine Piston Land (MEPL), Single or Multi Engine Piston Sea, or Single Engine Turboprop under a modular program.